August has been a time of transition between completing the final elements of my PhD programme and starting full-time work in a new environment.

-I finished the editing for my final thesis submission, completing all the paperwork for my full-time employment, and setting up my work-from-home office and ‘virtual classroom’.
+I finished the editing for my final thesis submission, completed all the paperwork for my full-time employment, and set up my work-from-home office and ‘virtual classroom’.

 The simplicity of iMac design is stunning.
 The large screen is beautiful, the speakers are very good, and everything is smooth and easy to use.